 All corporate citizenship work is change management; citizenship programs are designed with the express intent of creating meaningful, positive change in our companies and communities.
 Citizenship professionals are adept at building the case, marshalling (sometimes scarce) resources, and imagining that there could be better education, safer neighborhoods, and a healthier environment than there is now.

 The following is excerpted from Issue 19 of The Corporate Citizen.
-To learn more about how you can align your corporate citizenship strategy with strategic business goals, consider joining us in Chicago on September 13-15 for our Corporate Citizenship Strategy course.
+To learn more about how you can align your corporate citizenship strategy with strategic business goals, consider joining us online for our Corporate Citizenship Strategy course.

 BBVA Compass relies on its bedrock principle of transparent banking to serve its clients, and invests significant time and money in its communities.